 Email, Information and Records Management

-Email is fundamental to organizational communication.
+Email is fundamental to organisational communication.
 There are potentially significant costs and risks associated with the business use of email, and this includes operational, regulatory, and litigation risk.

-These risks are changing and evolving and organizations should use best-practice frameworks to guide their response to these risks.
-Organizations need end-to-end email management, retention, maintenance and archiving solutions that will enable them to simultaneously meet current and emerging business and regulatory requirements.
+These risks are changing and evolving, and organisations should use best-practice frameworks to guide their response to these risks.
+Organisations need end-to-end email management, retention, maintenance and archiving solutions that will enable them to meet current and emerging business and regulatory requirements simultaneously.

 Email solutions should merge with information and records management solutions.
-Apart from the general information security guidance of ISO 27002, organizations can turn to the best-practice records management framework contained in ISO 15489.
+Apart from the general information security guidance of ISO27002, organisations can turn to the best-practice records management framework contained in ISO15489.